Deep sequence models tend to memorize geometrically; it is unclear why: Experiments on broader settings

 \subsection{Tiny graphs}

-Besides the large path-star graph (of \S\ref{sec:experiments}) and tree-star graphs (of \ref{sec:tree-star}), we also report the embeddings learned on four tinier graphs for various architectures (details in \ref{app:tiny-model-architecture}); the figures here are an extension of the Transformer embeddings in \cref{fig:overview}.
-In these experiments, we train the models purely on local supervision (the edges, presented in both directions) to $100\%$ edge-memorization accuracy---for each vertex, we ensure that its $\degree$ neighbors appear in the top $\degree$ softmax probabilities.
-The graphs include (a) a tiny path-star graph with four paths of length $4$, (b) a $4\times4$ grid graph, (c) a $15$-node cycle graph and (d) an irregular graph with two asymmetryic components.
-Each visualization includes the embeddings from: an associative memory model (implemented with a neural network with only one trainable matrix sandwiched between (un)embedding layers), a \nodetovec{} model, the eigenvectors of the graph Laplacian, a Transformer's token embeddings, a neural network's first layer, and a Mamba \SSM{}'s token embeddings.
-For the \nodetovec{} model we use the top eigenvectors, and for the rest we use \umap{} \citep{mcinnes2018umap} to choose the top directions.
+\textbf{Graphs} Besides the large path-star graph (of \S\ref{sec:experiments}) and tree-star graphs (of \ref{sec:tree-star}), we also report the embeddings learned on four tinier graphs for various architectures (details in \ref{app:tiny-model-architecture}); the figures here are an extension of the Transformer embeddings in \cref{fig:overview}.
+In these experiments, we train the models purely on local supervision (the edges, presented in both directions) to $100\%$ edge-memorization accuracy: for each vertex, we ensure that its $\degree$ neighbors appear in the top $\degree$ softmax probabilities.
+The graphs include (a) a tiny path-star graph with four paths of length $4$, (b) a $4\times4$ grid graph, (c) a $15$-node cycle graph and (d) an irregular graph with two asymmetric components.